Naz12/Zooys-Client-Front-end/api2.md

 - **Full Feature Release**: 20-30 weeks
 - **Post-Launch Support**: Ongoing

-This comprehensive implementation plan provides a structured approach to building the complete NoteGPT Dashboard with full API integration, ensuring a robust, secure, and user-friendly application that meets all the requirements outlined in the API documentation.
+This comprehensive implementation plan provides a structured approach to building the complete Zooys Dashboard with full API integration, ensuring a robust, secure, and user-friendly application that meets all the requirements outlined in the API documentation.